Created for expats living in Japan

 Low-cost and Free Japanese Language Classes in Tokyo, Japan

-Below is a list of affordable or even free Japanese languages classes in various Tokyo wards such as Minato-ku, Shinjuku-ku, Shinagawa-ku, Shibuya-ku, and more.
-Please note that some classes have a minimum age requirement for participation and are only available to local ward's residents, as well as those who work or attend school there.
-For more information regarding the fees, eligibility requirements, application deadlines, etc., please check with the respective classrooms, organizations.
-Please note that some classes may require you to purchase your own textbook in addition to paying the lesson fees, etc.
+Below is a list of affordable and even free Japanese languages classes in various Tokyo wards such as Minato-ku, Shinjuku-ku, Shinagawa-ku, Shibuya-ku, and more.
+Please note that some classes have a minimum age requirement for participation and are only available to local ward's residents, as well as those who work or study there.
+Please check in advance the websites of the respective classes, organizations for information on venues, fees, eligibility requirements, application deadlines, etc. It is also important to mention that some classes may be conduced online, require you to purchase your own textbook in addition to paying the lesson fees, etc.

 Japanese Language Classes in Minato-ku